 :black_small_square: transcript (string) - RefSeq or Ensembl transcript identifier

-:black_small_square: variant_hgvs (string) - cDNA HGVS notation
+:black_small_square: variant_cdna (string) - cDNA HGVS notation

-:black_small_square: protein_hgvs (string) - protein HGVS notation
+:black_small_square: variant_protein (string) - protein HGVS notation

 :black_small_square: zygosity (string) - e.g., “heterozygous”, “homozygous” or “hemizygous”